libfirm/libfirm/README.md

 1. Introduction
 ---------------

 The Firm library implements the Firm intermediate representation (ir).
-An old description of Firm can be found in [TLB:99].
+You can find an old description of Firm in [TLB:99].

 libFirm contains algorithms for construction of the SSA form directly from the attributed syntax tree.
 A set of analyses and optimization phases is provided.